aerickt/steno-dictionaries/README.md

  - `HRERPB/*ER` → learner
  - `KOP/KWREU` → copy

+This method is preferred over writing phonetically with the "normal" method.
+Take the following examples:
+ - `A/TOPL/EUBG` → atomic
+    - `A/TO/PHEUBG` could technically work, but the `TO` stroke is problematic and can lead to conflicts

 Some words will also be able be stroked using suffix strokes, even if whatever was previously stroked is is not a word.
 This may be because some strokes would be too short and would cause word boundary issues.

 Examples: